 How much does it cost to travel around the world on a bicycle?
-Here are some bicycle touring tips on reducing your travel costs, so you can go cycling RTW for longer!
+Here are some practical bicycle touring tips on reducing your travel costs, so you can go cycling RTW for longer!

 People often ask me how much does it cost to travel around the world on a bicycle.
 My answer is that it will cost as little or as much as you like!
 That's because there is no one answer to the question, as everyone approaches bicycle touring differently.
 Some people might like to stay in hotels for the majority of nights.
 Others will steadfastly refuse to pay for any accommodation, and wild camp 100 percent of the time.
-Personally, I can cycle reasonably comfortably on £10 a day.
+Personally, I can cycle reasonably comfortably on an average of £10 a day.
 (That's cycling on $15 a day if using dollars is easier for you!).

 Now, you will often read about how someone cycled around the world on 3 dollars a day, or how someone spent say just £8000 on four years of travel.
 Let's take a reality check.
 These people are either being economical with the truth, have a diet that would frighten nutritionists, or did a heck of a lot of freeloading.
 My personal experience is that £10 a day is about right.
 This allows the more expensive countries to be averaged out with the cheaper ones.
 Its a realistic number that allows for a few treats every now and again, or for emergencies like having to buy a new rear wheel or derailleur.